fillmula/jsonclasses/README.md

 user_profile.validate()
 # =>
 # jsonclasses.exceptions.ValidationException: Json classes validation failed:
-#   'gender': Value 'mlae' at 'gender' should be one of '['male', 'female']'.
+#   'gender': Value 'mlae' at 'gender' should be one of ['male', 'female'].
 ```

 ### Integration with web frameworks